suchanlee/typekit-python/README.md

 typekit-python
 ==============

-This is a (minimal) Python module that implements the Typekit developers API.
+This is a Python module that implements the Typekit developers API.
 It allows you to create, retrieve, delete, update, and publish Typekit kits in Python.

-There is currently no support for:
-- Retrieving library and family information

-But they are on the roadmap.
+You can also get information about a font family and the possible variations of a given font family.

 ## Usage